DaNiKhan-GbR/DaNiKhan-V-Window/docs/documentation/internal.md

 Provides a simple frames per second timer.

 ## vec3.hpp
-Provides an easy way to represent vectors and several functions to aid with vecor calculations.
+Provides an easy way to represent vectors and several functions to aid with vector calculations.